Thursday, January 31, 2013

 She had passed her husband dirty water.

 There had been no reason.
-Mr Yousef had given his wife no reason.
+Mr. Yousef had given his wife no reason.
 Had there been a reason the disaster following could not have taken the form it did, you would think.

-Mr Yousef had no inkling.
-An innocent victim.
+Mr. Yousef had no inkling.
+Stood dumbfounded.

 It was done now.

-You paid for it all of course too.
-The bomoh didn't provide service gratis.
+You paid for it all of course too; the bomoh didn't provide service gratis.

 A Boyanese had got into Mrs Yousef's head.

 Actually the wife, Mrs Yousef, loved her husband.
-Mr Yousef, Man on the Road, knew that then the same as he knew it twenty-three years later.
+Mr. Yousef, Man on the Road, knew that then the same as he knew it twenty-three years later.

 Trouble was he was the wrong man to try that on.

-Happy, regular marriage, turned overnight into irretrievable disaster.
+Happy, regular marriage, turned overnight into trash.

-Around one AM as the staff at Labu Labi opposite Geylang Serai lock-up shop, Mr Yousef and a young Malay family begin arranging the red and orange plastic chairs.
+Labu Labi opposite Geylang Serai lock-up shop, Mr. Yousef and a young Malay family begin arranging the red and orange plastic chairs.
 The veranda provided shelter.
 Currently it was monsoon season.
 Blankets fetched from a cupboard in the adjacent corridor.
-The Malay couple have a three-year-old; Mr Yousef surrogate Gramps.
-In the next few months the Malay couple expect housing placement.
-Saturday the man is back on the road for Medan.
+The Malay couple had a three-year-old; Mr. Yousef surrogate Gramps.
+In the next few months the Malays expected housing placement.
+Saturday the man was back on the road to Medan.

 Tuesday, January 29, 2013